-- -- Short writing summaries (200 to 300 words) on class readings, videos, etc., are due by the start of class on the Due Dates indicated via Sakai. - -- Format: Word Doc, Times New Roman font, 12-point, double-spaced in paragraph form with name, date, name of assignment in the top right corner. - -- Assignment titles: Please title your assignments using the following format: Last Name_Assignment Name_Date (Keenehan_Farewell_Short Summary 1_012023). -- Multimedia Assignments: For any audio or video submissions, please submit media files via email or Sakai (if it's a large file, you can use Google Drive or WeTransfer to send), along with a written transcript (same Word Doc formatting as short summary assignments above).
+-- Short writing summaries (200 to 300 words) on class readings, videos, etc., are due by the start of class on the Due Dates indicated via Sakai. -- Format: Word Doc, Times New Roman font, 12-point, double-spaced in paragraph form with name, date, name of assignment in the top right corner. -- Assignment titles: Please title your assignments using the following format: Last Name_Assignment Name_Date (Keenehan_Farewell_Short Summary 1_012023). -- Photo Fridays: You will sometimes be asked to present a photo or video during Friday Zoom classes on the dates indicated under Course Outline and explain what caught your eye that week. -- Multimedia Assignments: For any audio or video submissions, please submit media files via email or Sakai (if it's a large file, you can use Google Drive or WeTransfer to send), along with a written transcript (same Word Doc formatting as short summary assignments above).
 Deadlines:

 Deadlines are important in journalism, and you will be required to file assignments on time.
 Late assignments will drop one letter grade each day they are filed past deadline.

-Individual Assignment Grade Scale

-A: 100-94 A-: 93-90 B+: 89-88 B: 87-83 B-: 82-80 C+ 79-78 C: 77-73 C-: 72-70 D+: 69-68 D: 67-63 D-: 62-60
+Individual Assignment Grade Scale A: 100-94 A-: 93-90 B+: 89-88 B: 87-83 B-: 82-80 C+ 79-78 C: 77-73 C-: 72-70 D+: 69-68 D: 67-63 D-: 62-60 F: 59-0 Style and Spelling:

-F: 59-0

-Style and Spelling: